History of the Catholic Church in France: Beginning of the persecutions

 However, "on learning, in 1534, that violent placards against the Church of Rome had been posted on the same day in many of the large towns, and even near the king's own room in the Château d'Amboise, he feared a Lutheran plot; an inquiry was ordered, and seven Lutherans were condemned to death and burned at the stake in Paris.
 Eminent ecclesiastics like du Bellay, Archbishop of Paris, and Sadolet, Bishop of Carpentras, deplored these executions and the Valdois massacre ordered by d'Oppède, President of the Parliament of Aix, in 1545.
 Laymen, on the other hand, who ill understood the Christian gentleness of these prelates, reproached them with being slow and remiss in putting down heresy; and when, under Henry II, Calvinism crept in from Geneva, a policy of persecution was inaugurated.
 From 1547 to 1550, in less than three years, the chambre ardente, a committee of the Parliament of Paris, condemned more than 500 persons to retract their beliefs, to imprisonment, or to death at the stake.
-Notwithstanding this, the Calvinists, in 1555, were able to organize themselves into Churches on the plan of that at Geneva; and, in order to bind these Churches more closely together, they held a synod in Paris in 1559.
+Notwithstanding this, the Calvinists, in 1555, were able to organize themselves into Churches on the plan of that at Geneva; and, to bind these Churches more closely together, they held a synod in Paris in 1559.
 There were in France at that time seventy-two Reformed Churches; two years later, in 1561, the number had increased to 2000.
 The methods, too, of the Calvinist propaganda had changed.
-The earlier Calvinists, like the Lutherans, had been artists and workingmen, but in the course of time, in the South and in the West, a number of princes and noblemen joined their ranks.
-Among these were two princes of the blood, descendants of St. Louis: Anthony of Bourbon, who became King of Navarre through his marriage with Jeanne d'Albret, and his brother the Prince de Condé.
+The earlier Calvinists, like the Lutherans, had been artists and workingmen, but in the course of time, in the South and in the West, several princes and noblemen joined their ranks.
+Among these were two princes of the blood, descendants of St. Louis: Anthony of Bourbon, who became King of Navarre through his marriage with Jeanne d'Albret, and his brother, the Prince de Condé.
 Another name of note is that of Admiral de Coligny, nephew of that duke of Montmorency who was the Premier Baron of Christendom.
-Thus it came to pass that in France Calvinism was not longer a religious force, but had become a political and military cabal."
+Thus it came to pass that in France Calvinism was no longer a religious force, but had become a political and military cabal."

 Massacre of St. Bartholomew

 Painting by François Dubois, a Huguenot painter, born about 1529 in Amiens who settled in Switzerland.
-Although Dubois did not witness the massacre he depicts Coligny's body hanging out of a window at the rear to the right.
+Although Dubois did not witness the massacre, he depicts Coligny's body hanging out of a window at the rear to the right.
 To the left rear, Catherine de' Medici is shown emerging from the Louvre to inspect a heap of bodies.